DevExpress-Examples/asp-net-web-forms-gridview-batch-prevent-edit-action/Readme.md

 <!-- run online end -->

-This example handles the client-side [`FocusedCellChanging`](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.FocusedCellChanging) event to disable the cell edit action in the [batch edit mode](https://docs.devexpress.com/AspNet/16443/components/grid-view/concepts/edit-data/batch-edit-mode) based on a condition defined in code.
+This example handles the client-side [`FocusedCellChanging`](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.FocusedCellChanging) event to disable the cell edit action in [batch edit mode](https://docs.devexpress.com/AspNet/16443/components/grid-view/concepts/edit-data/batch-edit-mode) based on a condition defined in code.

 > **Limitation:** This technique is not applicable if you set the [`EditMode`](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewBatchEditSettings.EditMode) property to **Row**.
 A user can focus and edit any cell in a row switched to edit mode except for cells that belong to read-only columns (the column's [`GridViewDataColumn.ReadOnly`](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewDataColumn.ReadOnly) property is set to `true`).